wombleton/gitlaw-nz/acts/I/Interpretation Act 1999.md

     _rules of court_, in relation to a court, means rules regulating the practice and procedure of the court

     _South Island_ means the island commonly known as the ""South Island""; and includes the islands adjacent to it south of Cook Strait

-    _summary conviction_ means a conviction by a District Court Judge or by 1 or more Justices of the Peace in accordance with the [Summary Proceedings Act 1957][58]

     _territorial limits of New Zealand_, _limits of New Zealand_, or a similar expression, when used as a territorial description, means the outer limits of the territorial sea of New Zealand